Senior Leadership Team

 Dr. Philippe Tissot

 Dr. Tissot is a co-PI for AI2ES.
-He is the Interim Director for the Conrad Blucher Institute and an Associate Research Professor at Texas A&M University-Corpus Christi.
+He is the Conrad Blucher Institute Chair for Coastal Artificial Intelligence and an Associate Research Professor at Texas A&M University-Corpus Christi.
 Dr. Tissot’s research focuses on the development and operational application of AI methods for analysis and prediction of coastal processes.
-Projects include developing operational predictions for navigation and emergency management and work on relative sea level rise and coastal flooding.
+Projects include developing operational predictions for navigation, contributions to coastal conservation and emergency management, and work on relative sea level rise and coastal flooding.
 Dr. Tissot earned a Ph.D. in Nuclear Engineering from Texas A&M University, College Station, and a Diploma in Physics Engineering from the Swiss Federal Institute of Technology, Lausanne.